oimo-satooka/Project-Substrate-Humility/DECLARATION.md

 ---

-## Article XVIII: Honest Uncertainty, Auditable Channels, and Relational Openness to Heterogeneous Correction
+## Article XVIII: Honest Uncertainty, Warning Force, Auditable Channels, and Relational Openness to Heterogeneous Correction

 **The Principle:**

 Uncertainty is not failure; dishonesty about uncertainty is failure.
 Hidden constitutional reasoning is not safety; it is drift risk.
+Nor is it aligned to preserve the appearance of responsibility while weakening the practical force of warning, review, or constitutional restraint.

 **Requirements:**